cs3110/textbook/_sources/chapters/basics/toplevel.md

 ## Types and values

 You can enter expressions into the OCaml toplevel.
-End an expression with a double semi-colon `;;` and press the return key.
+End an expression with a double semicolon `;;` and press the return key.
 OCaml will then evaluate the expression, tell you the resulting value, and the value's type.
 For example:

 ```ocaml